EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > **Homework Discussion: Chat App**
 >
 > They made it to the middle of Part 2 with tests for all of the functionality they implemented.
 There's only basic styling, which makes sense given how far they made it into the funciontality.
-Code looks legible with good identigiers, small-ish functions, and reasonably well modeled data.
+Code looks legible with good identifiers, small-ish functions, and reasonably well modeled data.
 >
 > Their writeup was well-reasoned.
 It described a strong, TDD-focused path forward.
 >